This post may contain affiliate links. Click for complete disclosures.

 - Frozen Corn - You can also use plain canned corn.

-- Canned Cream Style Corn - See notes below for how to make your own creamed-styled corn if you don't want to use canned.
+- Canned Cream Style Corn - Most canned creamed corn is gluten-free such as Del Monte and Libby's, but it is best to check the ingredients label.
+See notes below for how to make your own creamed-styled corn if you don't want to use canned.

 - Add the remaining ingredients.